mazurolegdev/telegram-cms/README.md

 - added default Trigger middleware [auto answered middlewares with usable triggers system inside django admin panel]

 # Default Trigger Middleware Usage:
-check for your app is fully connected to telegram api. create post.view with django rest framework. import middleware decorator: from apps.telegram.middlewares import TriggerMiddleware init it like this: trigger = TriggerMiddleware() add to your post.view this way deckrator:
+Check for your app is fully connected to telegram api.
+Create post.view with django rest framework. import middleware decorator this way - from apps.telegram.middlewares import TriggerMiddleware, and init it like this - trigger = TriggerMiddleware(), then add to your post.view this way decorator:

 - @api_view(['POST'])